kg4ydw/noacli/Readme.md

 usually needed to support scripting (0/19) which noacli doesn't support.
-Other commands are used to adjust shell settings (4/9). manipulate jobs (3/8) and history (2/2), and environment settings (6/13), which noacli does mostly with a graphial interface.
+Other commands are used to adjust shell settings (4/9). manipulate jobs (3/8) and history (2/2), and environment settings (6/13), which noacli does mostly with a graphical interface.

 Having said that, there are a few things that need commands or work best when embedded in the command line even if there is a graphical way to do it.